martinberlin/Remora-matrix/README.md

 ## Demos organization in this repository

+Please make sure to delete Adafruit_GrayOLED.* from .pio/libdeps Adadruit GFX library because it gives an error.
+There is for sure a flag or something to exclude this library since we don't use the Gray Oled or anything similar here.
+Adafruit GFX is awesome and I love how it works, except this kind of little nifty things, that should be in separate libraries.
 Since this will be a code repository with more than one example we will use the src_dir parameter to choose what to compile.
 Just edit platformio.ini and uncomment only one of the **src_dir** folders to select what example to run.